Withdrawal and Return of Title IV Funds (R2T4) Policy

-WKU is required to make Post-withdrawal disbursements within 180 days of the date WKU determines a student withdraws.
+WKU is required to make Post-withdrawal disbursements in consideration of R2T4 regulations and requirements as well as late disbursement rules considering the 180 day late disbursement rules when applicable.
 The disbursement must be made from available grant funds before available loan funds.
 WKU cannot require a student who has withdrawn to pick up a Post withdrawal disbursement in person.
 WKU must obtain confirmation from a student or parent for PLUS before making any disbursement of loan funds from a post-withdrawal disbursement.
 Without obtaining students' permission, Title IV grant funds from post-withdrawal disbursement are credited to their account to pay for tuition, fees, room and board or disbursed directly to the student.
 This is allowed up to the amount of outstanding charges.

 WKU must notify a student or parent for PLUS loan, in writing before making any post-withdrawal disbursements within 30 days of the date WKU determines a student withdrew.
 (See FSA HB June 2012 5-85 for information WKU must provide).
 The response does not have to be in writing, but WKU must document the response.

 WKU may not disburse the proceeds of a PLUS loan taken out by a parent who has died, even though student for whose benefit the loan was intended remains alive and otherwise eligible.

 WKU must maintain written records of post withdrawal disbursements.

 Withdrawing prior to completing 60% of a term